What Are the Best Restaurants in Seattle

 Discover Venues With Other International Cuisines

-When you know that 6% of Seattleites are native Mexican, you can bet that there will be some top places where you can have Mexican food.
+When you know that 6% of Seattleites are native Mexican, you can bet that there will be some top places where you can have Mexican food, no matter if you choose to move during the holidays or in the summer.

 In El Camion, you can try fish tacos and burritos.
 This establishment also has three trucks in different locations around town where you can get all of your favorite meals on the go.